goooooouwa/writings/_posts/productivity/2021-04-24-how-to-use-news2kindle.md

 ### Heroku Scheduler not running

-Root cause: it's actually run, just delayed several minutes.
-So be patient.
+Root cause: it's actually run, just not on time.
+It will probably delayed several minutes.
+So be a bit patient.

 Accoridng to the [doc](https://devcenter.heroku.com/articles/scheduler#known-issues-and-alternatives):

 > Scheduler is a free add-on with no guarantee that jobs will execute at their scheduled time, or at all:
 >
 > In very rare instances, a job may be skipped.
+>
 > In very rare instances, a job may run twice.

 Take a look at the log shown below.
 Notice the time of the scheduler start and actual worker run.